 Since then, we’ve discovered a lot about them.
 Due to the potential health benefits, studies have been conducted on the effects and efficiency of adaptogenic herbs.
 One such study entitled, Effects of Adaptogens on the Central Nervous System and the Molecular Mechanisms Associated with Their Stress conducted by the Swedish Herbal Institute Research & Development in Åskloster, Sweden found that “adaptogens have not only specific therapeutic effects in some stress-induced and stress-related disorders but will also have an impact on the quality of life of patients when implemented … in the standard therapy of many chronic diseases and pathological conditions.”
-The Swedish study went further to claim that adaptogens may potentially be used as a treatment in neurodegenerative disease and cardiovascular diseases.
+The Swedish study went further to claim that adaptogens may potentially be used as a treatment for neurodegenerative disease and cardiovascular diseases.

 More research is necessary to fully understand adaptogenic herbs, yet what we do know is fascinating!
 First off, it seems that adaptogens “have a balancing effect on something called the hypothalamic-pituitary-endocrine axis … [referring to] the delicate dance between your brain and hormone system.”
-When your moods are stable, your metabolism and energy balanced, and sex drive and immune system healthy, this means that your “brain-adrenal (HPA) axis, brain-thyroid (HPT) and brain-gonadal axis (HPG)” are communicating harmoniously.
+When your moods are stable, your metabolism and energy balanced, and your sex drive and immune system healthy, this means that your “brain-adrenal (HPA) axis, brain-thyroid (HPT), and brain-gonadal axis (HPG)” are communicating harmoniously.

 With that said, when that harmony is disrupted it means that the “HP axis is unbalanced [which] leads to hormone problems like adrenal fatigue, thyroid problems, and libido issues.”
 Adaptogens to the rescue!
-These powerful herbs have an equilibrating effect, seeking to balance-hormones and right the topsy-turvy alignment of your axis.
+These powerful herbs have an equilibrating effect, seeking to balance hormones and right the topsy-turvy alignment of your axis.

 10 Beneficial Adaptogens